CrazyForks/quaily-journalist/README.md

 # Quaily Journalist

+This is a tool by [Quaily](https://quaily.com).

-Collect, score, and publish Markdown newsletters from V2EX and Hacker News.
+Collect, score, and publish Markdown newsletters from [V2EX](https://v2ex.com) and [Hacker News](https://news.ycombinator.com/news).
 Quaily Journalist runs small workers that poll sources (V2EX nodes, Hacker News lists derived from channel nodes), rank posts using a Hacker‑News‑like formula, store them in Redis, and periodically render channel‑specific Markdown files (daily/weekly) using a simple template.

 Use it to generate a daily or weekly digest you can post, email, or archive.

-> This is a golang repository, always use Tab for code indentation.

 ## Live Channels (Chinese)